-Check out my book ‘Flying Sausage, In Promotion of Vegan/ Cruelty-free Living’, as a conversation starter with children!
+Please check out my book ‘Flying Sausage, In Promotion of Vegan/ Cruelty-free Living’, as a conversation starter of WFPB with children!
 Available on Amazon, it features a few ASL (American Sign Language) words, some thought-provoking questions, and definitions of eating styles.

 In addition to growing up with Deaf family, I have worked as a professional sign language interpreter for the past two decades which exposed me to a wealth of experiences!
 I continue to love, learn, and stay engaged in the field.

-***Please note that everything I share on my site is simply a starting point for your own research.
-You should consult with your own health care provider before changing any dietary and lifestyle habits.
+Disclaimer: Nothing I post is meant to diagnose, treat, prevent, nor cure any condition or disease.
+Everything I share on this site is simply a starting point for your own research.
+You should consult with a licensed health care provider before changing any dietary or lifestyle habits.

-I want to be clear that on my blog site, I do not accept ‘hate’ comments or condemnation of people who live their lives in a way that is dissimilar from any other reader’s lifestyle.
-This not only includes eating habits/philosophies, but any religious/sexual-orientation/ideology.
-My goal for this page is to promote harmony and an awareness of how we are all connected to this planet Earth and responsible for its care.
-This site is used to promote education, medical research, and awareness that eating a plant-based diet can help ward off disease and increase longevity (not to mention reduce the cruelty imposed on animals due to acts by factory-farming entities).
-Eating plant-based promotes a healthier overall body than does eating animal foods.
-‘Healthy eating may be best achieved with a plant-based diet, which we define as a regimen that encourages whole, plant-based foods and discourages meats, dairy products, and eggs as well as all refined and processed foods.’
-(Tuso, Ismail, Ha & Bartolotto, 2013).
-For that reason, I write health articles compiling information on related topics, not to chastise those who do not follow a plant-based lifestyle.
+I want to be clear that on this blog, I do not accept ‘hate’ comments or condemnation of people who live their lives in a way that doesn’t echo another reader’s belief system.
+This not only includes eating habits/philosophies, but any religious/sexual-orientation/or other ideology.
+My goal for this page is to promote harmony and an awareness of how we are all connected to each other and Earth- and we are responsible for its care.
+This site is used to promote education, medical research, and awareness that eating a plant-based diet can help ward off lifestyle diseases(Le & Sabaté, 2014).
+Enjoying a WFPB diet also reduces the cruelty imposed on animals due to acts by factory-farming entities.
+Eating plant-based promotes a healthier overall body than does eating animal foods, “Healthy eating may be best achieved with a plant-based diet, which we define as a regimen that encourages whole, plant-based foods and discourages meats, dairy products, and eggs as well as all refined and processed foods” (Tuso, Ismail, Ha & Bartolotto, 2013, abstract).
+For that reason, I write health articles compiling information on related topics to encourage, not to chastise, those who do not (yet) follow a plant-based lifestyle.